-(23 January 2020, Dhaka) Dr Charles Chen Yidan, founder of the Yidan Prize visited Dhaka, Bangladesh this week to present the prestigious award.
+Dr Charles Chen Yidan, Founder of the Yidan Prize visited Dhaka, Bangladesh this week to present the prestigious award.
 Sir Fazle Hasan Abed’s daughter and son accepted the award on his behalf at BRAC Head Office in Dhaka.

 Sir Fazle was awarded the Yidan Prize for Education Development for his groundbreaking work on education in September 2019.
 During a visit to Sir Fazle in October 2019, the Yidan Prize Foundation learned directly from this iconic figure in international development his visionary approach and pivotal role in changing the course of education in Bangladesh.

-After Sir Fazle’s passing on December 20, 2019, Dr Charles Chen Yidan decided to visit Dhaka to pay his respect and present the award in person to his family.
-Dr Charles Chen Yidan also visited a BRAC school in the Korail slum in Banani and an Early Childhood Development (ECD) centre – Play Lab in Banasree during this two-day visit to the city.
+After Sir Fazle’s passing on 20 December 2019, Dr Charles Chen Yidan decided to visit Dhaka to pay his respect and present the award in person to his family.
+Dr Charles Chen Yidan also visited a BRAC school in the Korail slum in Banani and an Early Childhood Development (ECD) center – Play Lab in Banasree – during this two day visit to the city.

-“I am most honoured to receive the Yidan Prize on behalf of my father,” Mr Shameran Abed commented.
+“I am most honored to receive the Yidan Prize on behalf of my father,” Mr Shameran Abed commented.
 “We are committed to carry his legacy forward,” he added.

 Sir Fazle always viewed education as a crucial catalyst for change.
 He firmly believed that it is about more than just schools and books.
 Play-based joyful learning is a cornerstone of BRAC’s approach.
-BRAC has set up more than 1,400 play-based early childhood development centres across Bangladesh, Tanzania and Uganda, where close to 40,000 children aged 1 to 5 years are presently enrolled.
-In these centres pre-school children have access to age-appropriate play materials a play-based curriculum and play spaces that ensure their holistic development.
+BRAC has set up more than 1,400 play-based early childhood development centers across Bangladesh, Tanzania and Uganda, where close to 40,000 children aged one to five are presently enrolled.
+In these centers preschool children have access to age-appropriate play materials a play-based curriculum and play spaces that ensure their holistic development.

 As a Yidan Prize Laureate, Sir Fazle received a gold medal and HK$30 million (around US$3.9 million), half of which is a cash prize and the other half a project fund.

-The Yidan Prize project funding (approx. US$2 million) will be invested by BRAC in research, innovation and scaling up high-impact solutions related to Early Childhood Development in the next three years.
+The Yidan Prize project funding (around US$2 million) will be invested by BRAC in research, innovation, and scaling up high-impact solutions related to Early Childhood Development in the next three years.
 BRAC will also use part of the project fund to pilot a social enterprise play-based child care model in Bangladesh.